 There's nothing more depressing or empty looking than a blank wall.
 But decorating with art can be tricky, so much so that it's easy for us to get scared off before we even begin.
-So before you decide to start buying art or running for the hills, check out these 12 quick artwork do's and don'ts that'll save you time and effort.
+So before you decide to start buying art or running for the hills, check out these artwork dos and don'ts that'll save you time and effort.

-DO hang art in every room in the house.
-Don't forget about the dining room, bathroom and even the mudroom.
+- Hang art in every room in the house.
+Don't forget about the dining room, bathroom, and even the mudroom.

 - Use picture-hanging hooks rather than nails or screws.
 They can take a large amount of weight (up to 100 pounds for some sizes).
 Use two hooks per piece because it helps it remain level.

 - Treat several pieces as one unit during the hanging process.

 - Plan out a photo wall in advance.
 Place them on the ground in front of the wall and play around with the arrangement until you find one that satisfies you.

 - Lean artwork against a wall in some areas.
 A piece sitting on a console table or mantle leaning against the wall can look very stylish.
 Layer a few pieces together for a striking display.